AMReX-Combustion/PelePhysics/Equations.rst

 Spray Equations
 ---------------
 The following equations pertain to the spray modeling algorithm in `PeleMP`.
-The subscript notation for this section is: :math:`d` relates to the liquid droplet, :math:`v` relates to the vapor state that is in equilibrium with the liquid and gas phase, :math:`s` relates to the reference surface state, :math:`L` relates to the liquid phase, and :math:`g` relates to the gas phase.
+The evaporation models follow the work by Abramzon and Sirignano[^1] The subscript notation for this section is: :math:`d` relates to the liquid droplet, :math:`v` relates to the vapor state that is in equilibrium with the liquid and gas phase, :math:`s` relates to the reference surface state, :math:`L` relates to the liquid phase, and :math:`g` relates to the gas phase.
 The reference surface state is the state used to approximate the thermophysical and transport properties.
 This state is approximated using the one-third rule.